ibm-mas/ansible-devops/docs/playbooks/oneclick-manage.md

 `export SSL_ENABLED=false`

-To install CP4D and Cognos Analytics:
+To install CP4D and Cognos Analytics (Support for this integration starts in MAS 8.10):
 - `CPD_INSTALL_PLATFORM` True/False - If you HAVE CP4D already installed in your cluster, then set it to "false"
 - `CPD_INSTALL_COGNOS` True/False - If you HAVE Cognos Analytics already installed in your cluster, then set it to "false"
 - `CPD_PRODUCT_VERSION` Cloud Pak for Data version installed in the cluster in 4.X format.